-- 2.2.1 Students for admission to the first semester of the Master's Degree Programme shall be required to have passed the appropriate degree examination of this Institution as specified in the clause 3.2 [Eligible entry qualifications for admission to P.G. programmes] or any other degree examination of any University or authority accepted by this Institution as equivalent thereto. - 2.2.2 Eligibility conditions for admission such as class obtained, number of attempts in the qualifying examination and physical fitness will be as prescribed by the Institution from time to time.
+- 2.2.1 Students for admission to the first semester of the Master's Degree Programme shall be required to have passed the appropriate degree examination as specified in the clause 3.2 [Eligible entry qualifications for admission to programmes] of this Institution or any other University or authority accepted by this Institution. - 2.2.2The other conditions for admission such as class obtained, number of attempts in the qualifying examination and physical fitness will be as prescribed by the Institution from time to time.